-Hypotenuse AI wants to take the strain out of copywriting for ecommerce – TechCrunch
+Hypotenuse AI wants to take the strain out of copywriting for e-commerce – TechCrunch

 Imagine buying a dress online because a piece of code sold you on its ‘flattering, feminine flair’ — or convinced you ‘romantic floral details’ would outline your figure with ‘timeless style’.
 The very same day your friend buy the same dress from the same website but she’s sold on a description of ‘vibrant tones’, ‘fresh cotton feel’ and ‘statement sleeves’.

-This is not a detail from a sci-fi short story but the reality and big picture vision of Hypotenuse AI, a YC-backed startup that’s using computer vision and machine learning to automate product descriptions for ecommerce.
+This is not a detail from a sci-fi short story but the reality and big picture vision of Hypotenuse AI, a YC-backed startup that’s using computer vision and machine learning to automate product descriptions for e-commerce.

 One of the two product descriptions shown below is written by a human copywriter.
 The other flowed from the virtual pen of the startup’s AI, per an example on its website.